thedevdojo/voyager/docs/core-concepts/roles-and-permissions.md

 });
 ```

-to use `authorize` it in your controller:
+to use `authorize` in your controller:

 ```php
 public function index()